singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 7 Object-Oriented Design
 ========================

 Object-oriented design questions require a candidate to sketch out the classes and methods to implement technical problems or real-life objects.
-These problems give-or at least are believed to give-an interviewer insight into your coding style.
+These problems give--or at least are believed to give-an interviewer insight into your coding style.

 These questions are not so much about regurgitating design patterns as they are about demonstrating that you understand how to create elegant, maintainable object-oriented code.
 Poor performance on this type of question may raise serious red flags.